june20com/LMGaugeView/README.md

 LMGaugeView
 ==============
-This version of LMGaugeView is a custom June20 fork that is used by the Motion repository.
-For fork adds a `NSNumberFormatter` property to allow customization of the numeric reading in the middle of the gauge.
+This version of LMGaugeView is a  fork by June20.
+The code was originally forked to allow an `NSNumberFormatter` to be used to customize the formatting of the numeric reading in the middle of the gauge.
+Subsequently, additional code improvements were also made.

 LMGaugeView is a simple and customizable gauge control for iOS inspired by [Flavor](https://dribbble.com/flavor) sketch on [Dribbble](https://dribbble.com/shots/1217274-Speedometer-Day-Night-Mode).